-CBCT could shorten the healing period by enabling the diagnosis of consolidation with higher confidence than X-Ray.
-CBCT technology provides more reproducible results than X-Ray regardless of the experience of the radiologist or hand surgeon.
-In addition, CBCT imaging shows a higher sensitivity in detection of small bone and joint trauma over X-Ray and may visualize occult fractures2.
+CBCT technology provides more reproducible results than X-Ray regardless of the experience of the radiologist or surgeon.
+In addition, CBCT imaging shows a higher sensitivity in detection of small bone and joint trauma over X-Ray and may visualize occult fractures.
+CBCT should shorten the period of immobilization by enabling diagnosis of fracture healing with higher confidence than X-Ray.